-The rules of the SEC regarding auditor independence provide that independence may be impaired if the auditor performs services without the preapproval of the Audit Committee.
+The rules of the SEC regarding auditor independence provide that independence may be impaired if the auditor performs services without the pre-approval of the Audit Committee.
 The Committee's policy regarding pre-approval of audit and allowable non-audit services to be provided by the independent auditor includes a list of services that are pre-approved as they become necessary and the Committee's approving of a schedule of other services expected to be performed during the ensuing year prior to the start of the annual audit engagement.
 If we desire the auditor to provide a service that is not in either category, the service may be presented for pre-approval by the Committee at its next meeting or may be pre-approved by the Chairperson (or another Committee member designated by the Committee).
-The Committee member approving the service will be given detail regarding the service equivalent to the detail that would be given to the Committee, and the Committee will be notified of the approved service at its next regularly scheduled meeting.
+The Committee member approving the service will be given detail regarding the service at its next regularly scheduled meeting.
 We periodically provide the Committee with information about fees paid for services that have been approved and pre-approved.
 The Audit Committee pre-approved all of the services that PwC provided in 2019.